 You can install these in seconds by putting the retracted X-Chock in between your tires and using the ratcheting wrench that comes with the set to extend the stabilizer until it’s tight.

 Removal is just as easy, just reversing the operation of the ratcheting wrench.
 Throw them in a storage bay and you’re good to go.
+You may also want to look for a storage bag to put them depending on where you have them stored.

 I find adding a little grease to the stainless steel drive rod on the stabilizer as well as tightening the couple nuts on the chocks is a good maintenance routine every 6 months or so.